monairain/Bootstrap-Portfolio/README.md

 ## Credits

-TA's Drew, Jamie, Nazeh for all the
+TA's Drew, Jamie, Nazeh for all the help and guidance.

 ## License